wowsomeco/unity-coding-conventions/README.md

-# C# Coding Standards and Naming Conventions for Unity
+# C# Coding Standards and Naming Conventions for Wowsome Unity projects

+## Naming Conventions

 #### 1. Do use PascalCasing for class names and method names: